kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/12-arrow-functions.md

 user.sayHi(1, 2);
 ```

-* So now that we are using an ES6 Arrow function we have access to the `this` keyword because Arrow functions don't bind do `this` but instead just use their parents `this` keyword and we get `Billy` output. **Note** the parent's function is using ES5 function syntax and it is binding to `this` but it's child `setTimeout()` function is using an arrow function which doesn't bind to `this`
+* Using an ES6 Arrow function gives us access to the `this` keyword
+* Because Arrow functions don't bind do `this`
+* But instead ES6 Arrow functions just use their parents `this` keyword and we get the desired `Billy` output

+**Note** the parent's function is using ES5 function syntax and it is binding to `this` but it's child `setTimeout()` function is using an Arrow function which doesn't bind to `this`

-## Takeaway
+## Takeaway for ES5 and ES6 functions
-Using regular functions (_aka ES5 functions_) and Arrow functions (_aka ES6 functions_) we can achieve some powerful stuff

 * Both have their place
 * You don't want to just use one or just use the other
-* It just depends on the context
+* It just depends on the context when deciding which to use

 ## Exercise
 Comment all code inside `Meteor.startup(function() {});` in `server/main.js` and replace it with: